pridiltal/priweb/content/home/about.md

 Apart from  research, I like to explore science in nature.
 Visit me on [twitter](https://twitter.com/pridiltal), I post mostly about R, Statistics, Data Science and science in nature.

 Outside of work, I love travelling, photography and painting.
-My sister [Thiyanga Talagala](https://thiyanga.netlify.com/) is also a PhD candidate at Monash University, Australia
+My sister [Thiyanga Talagala](https://thiyanga.netlify.com/) is also a PhD candidate at Monash University, Australia.